JuliaImages/Images.jl/doc/core.md

 ## Writing generic algorithms

-There are many examples that you can use as a guide. `imfilter` (in `algorithms.jl`) is a reasonable example of how you can quite easily convert an algorithm that was designed to work on arrays into a generic algorithm.
+There are many examples that you can use as a guide.
+Here we work through the example of `imfilter` (in
-`imfilter` originally required an `Array` input, and works only with 2d images.
-We can make it work with arbitrary image types by renaming the core algorithm (we chose `_imfilter`) and then providing just a bit of checking.
+`algorithms.jl`), which was originally designed to work on just arrays, and show how to convert it into an algorithm that works with most image types.
+(One important limitation is that Julia's `imfilter` algorithm currently works only with 2d images; generalizing it to multiple dimensions is a different topic.)
+First, let's assume that we've re-named the old array-based algorithm as `_imfilter`.
+Then a more general variant of `imfilter` can be written in the following way:

 ```
-function imfilter{T}(img::AbstractArray{T}, filter::Matrix{T}, border::String, value)
+function imfilter{T}(img::AbstractArray{T}, filter::Matrix{T}, border::String,
+value)
-    assert2d(img)      # Julia's imfilter was written for 2d images, so enforce this
+    assert2d(img)      # Julia's imfilter was written for 2d images, so enforce
+this
     cd = colordim(img) # find out which dimension corresponds to color, if any
     local A
     if cd == 0         # no explicit array dimension for color
         A = _imfilter(data(img), filter, border, value)
     else
         A = similar(data(img))                    # allocate the output
-        coords = Any[map(i->1:i, size(img))...]   # indexes covering the whole array
+        coords = Any[map(i->1:i, size(img))...]   # indexes covering the whole
+array
         for i = 1:size(img, cd)
-            coords[cd] = i                        # slice along the color dimension
+            coords[cd] = i                        # slice along the color
+dimension
             simg = slice(img, coords...)
-            tmp = _imfilter(simg, filter, border, value)   # filter this color channel
+            tmp = _imfilter(simg, filter, border, value)   # filter this color
+channel
             A[coords...] = tmp[:]                 # store the result
         end
     end
     share(img, A)       # output image has the same properties as the input
 end
 ```
-Despite the fact that this allows the color channel to be any one of the array dimensions, it is hardly any more complicated than a version that assumed that the third dimension corresponded to color.
+Despite the fact that this allows the color channel to be any one of the array dimensions, it is hardly any more complicated than its predecessory which assumed that the third dimension corresponded to color.

-Other examples can be found in both `algorithms.jl` and `core.jl`.
-Further examples are in `display.jl` and `io.jl`; these tend to be more complex because either they are heavily optimized for efficiency and/or because of the needs of interoperating with external packages/disk files.
+Other examples showing how to generalize array-based code can be found in both `algorithms.jl` and `core.jl`.
+Yet other examples are in `display.jl` and `io.jl`; these tend to be more complex because either they are heavily optimized for efficiency and/or because of the needs of interoperating with external packages/disk files.